jackljk/jackljk.github.io/about.md

 <!--author-->

 Outside of education, I have also been a competitive swimmer for over 10 years, an avid climber and runner(Currently training for a marathon) and a Speed Cuber!
-My current record for the standard 3x3 is 8.48 which I break down further in [3x3 PB](/blogs/cubingcube-pb/).
+My current record for the standard 3x3 is 8.48.
 And during my down time I love to play [games](/games/)!

 > Check out my [Resume](/resume/) to learn more about my experience and skills.
 > Please have a look around my website if you wish to learn more about me!